Mesbahul-Islam/app-rehension/README.md

 ## Caching and Reproducibility

-All assessments are cached in SQLite database with:
+All assessments are cached in a lightweight JSON file with:
-- Full assessment data
+- Full assessment data keyed by the original search term
 - Timestamp of creation and updates
-- Raw API responses with expiry
+- Raw API responses with expiry windows
 - Deterministic parameters for reproducibility

 ### Cache Location
-`data/assessments.db` (configurable in `.env`)
+`data/cache.json` (configurable in `.env`)

 ### Cache Behavior
 - Assessments cached for 24 hours (configurable)